I love messing around with my own hair and sharing hair tips and tricks with others.

 - Can prevent further damage to hair

 Cocoa butter makes a wonderful pre-shower treatment.
-You will need to melt the butter, massage it into hair and scalp and leave it on for 10 to 15 minutes.
+You will need to melt the butter, massage it into your hair and scalp, and leave it on for 10 to 15 minutes.

-You can use plain, ol', melted cocoa butter as a conditioner.
+You can use plain ol' melted cocoa butter as a conditioner.
 Apply it only to the ends of your hair and stay away from the scalp.
-If you don't, the cocoa butter will weigh your hair down and it will look as if you hadn't shower for weeks. (yikes!)
+If you don't, the cocoa butter will weigh your hair down and it will look as if you haven't showered for weeks.
+Yikes!

 - 2 tbs. of cocoa butter